shehabi/sahab/README.md

 # sahab

-The script is just sample script programmed by ionic+nodejs.
+This script done by ionic and nodejs and by expressjs with multiple of modules.

 Purpose:
 The script a menu for all restuarants in Bahrain, including phone, and mobile and the time of delivery.